HackYourFuture/Node.js/week3/README.md

 3. **Accessing protected resources** - getting access to a special place in the website that only you can access (ex: shopping card, profile page)
 4. **Logout** - Stop using the website.

-We will learn how to implement user regsitration and securtly store user passwords.
+We will learn how to implement user registration and securely store user passwords.
 We will also learn how to implement a login endpoint and check if the provided username / password combination is correct.
-Lastly, we will implemenet a special endpoint that can be only accessible to a user who previously logged in.
+Lastly, we will implement a special endpoint that can be only accessible to a user who previously logged in.

 Lastly, it is time to learn how to automate the testing of our API's.
 This can be done in Postman using [automated testsuites](https://www.postman.com/use-cases/api-testing-automation/) but we are going to do it using code, similar to unit testing learned in JavaScript.
 Have a look [here](https://study.hackyourfuture.net/#/testing/api-testing.md) on how to do that using the [supertest](https://www.npmjs.com/package/supertest) library.